liushp/website/docs/userguide/failover/failover-analysis.md

 When the faulty cluster is removed from the resource scheduling result by `taint-manager`, it will be added to the eviction task queue.

 The `gracefulEviction` controller is responsible for processing tasks in the eviction task queue.
-During the procession, the The `gracefulEviction` controller evaluates whether the current task can be removed form the eviction task queue one by one.
+During the procession, the The `gracefulEviction` controller evaluates whether the current task can be removed from the eviction task queue one by one.
 The judgement conditions are as follows:
 - Check the health status of the current resource scheduling result.
 If the resource health status is healthy, the condition is met.
 - Check whether the waiting duration of the current task exceeds the timeout interval, which can be configured via `graceful-eviction-timeout` flag(default is 10 minutes).
 If exceeds, and meets the condition.